-Today I would like you to meet my new guest blogger, Karen Pickering.
+This week I am counting down the most frequently viewed blogs on this site.
+Today is the number 5 most viewed post of all time, written by my friend, Karen Pickering.
 Karen is a Biblical Counselor and founder of The Lytroo Retreat.
 Lytroo Retreat was created to minister to women who have been sexually abused.
 It is an opportunity to shift your focus from your painful past to a hope filled future.
 You can read more about Karen and Lytroo Retreat here.

 That phrase is 41 years old.
 It was part of an ad campaign for L’Oreal.
 I still remember the first time my family saw the commercial.
 My parents looked at each other and burst out laughing.
 I never imagined that the phrase would still be with us and so much a part of our culture all these years later.
 It’s one thing for a secular company to use it as an ad campaign, but when Christians start using it as an excuse to indulge and pamper ourselves I just feel sad.